fmoraes87/odata-query-js/README.md

-# ODataJS – A JavaScript Library for Querying OData Endpoints
+# OdataQueryJS – A JavaScript Library for Querying OData Endpoints

-**ODataJS** is a lightweight and intuitive JavaScript library for building and executing OData queries.
+**OdataQueryJS** is a lightweight and intuitive JavaScript library for building and executing OData queries.
 It simplifies constructing complex queries using a fluent API while ensuring compatibility with the **OData protocol**.

 ## 📦 Installation
 ```sh